davrot/pytutorial/matlab/7/README.md

 Questions to [David Rotermund](mailto:davrot@uni-bremen.de)

-*By Jan Wiersig, modified by Udo Ernst and translated into English by Daniel Harnack.*
+*By Jan Wiersig, modified by Udo Ernst and translated into English by Daniel Harnack.
+David Rotermund replaced the Matlab code with Python code.*

 ## Numerical Integration